 Live in Orleans!
 (July and August)

 The stage has been set for the new music series Live in Orleans!
-An exciting line-up of local musical talent will perform each Tuesday from mid-July through mid-August (5 to 7 pm) in various locations throughout downtown Orleans.
+An exciting line-up of local musical talent will perform each Tuesday evening from mid-July through mid-August in various locations throughout downtown Orleans.
 There truly is something for everyone – each of the weekly concerts will feature four bands, playing everything from jazz and folk to blues and rock.
 Bring your beach chair or blanket and soak up the summer sounds.

 LaTavola: Italian Feast Under the Stars (August)

 If you’ve never starred in a romance set in Tuscany, you’re about to.
 LaTavola is a five-course feast on the corner of Market and Fountain Streets in Mashpee Commons—featuring family-style tables, checkered table cloths, and live Italian music.
 You will eat, you will drink, you will be merry, and you will dance.
 It’s the al fresco dinner party of your dreams!

 Some things in life don’t live up to their hype, but Carnival Week in Provincetown will never be one of them.
 Get ready for a week of pool-partying, boat-cruising, pride-flag raising and costume-parading fiestas.
 The crown jewel of the week is a larger-than-life parade (held on the Thursday of Carnival), featuring elaborate costumes, over-the-top performances and colorful floats centered around a specific theme.